funkyHat/cfy-generated-docs-poc/types_template.md

 # Account Information

 The plugin needs access to your GCP auth credentials (via the `gcp_config` parameter) in order to operate (but see below about use within a manager).

+# GCP-based managers and Networks

+Instances in GCP are not able to communicate internally with instances in a different network.
+This means that if you want to run Cloudify agents on your nodes they must be in the same network as the manager.

+Additionally, a given network must choose either auto-subnets or manual subnets operation when created.
+For maximum flexibility, `auto_subnets: false` is recommended, though this requires that subnets are created for any region you wish to place Instances in.

 # Tips